-Just three months ago, candidates had their pick of who to work for, sometimes even “ghosting” after accepting a job offer.
+Just a few months ago, candidates had their pick of who to work for, sometimes even “ghosting” after accepting a job offer.
 There were more open roles than candidates available for work, and the unemployment rate sat at record lows for months.

 Now, with the COVID-19 pandemic turning our economy and social lives upside down, it can be tough to sort out what will help, what won’t and what you can actually control.
-It’s unsettling to see a 14.7% unemployment rate and hear about friends, family, and neighbors losing jobs.
+It’s unsettling to see and hear about friends, family, and neighbors losing jobs.

-But real-time data is showing positive signs, with week-over-week job losses starting to decrease and stabilize, and industries like construction, manufacturing, and retailare increasing job posts.
+But real-time data is showing positive signs, with week-over-week job losses starting to decrease and stabilize, and industries like construction, retail, and customer service are increasing job posts.
 There is still high demand for front-line response industries like transportation and warehousing – supporting huge retailers like CVS, Amazon and Home Depot – and non-critical care healthcare positions are also on the rise.

 As you look for a job in this more competitive hiring landscape, here are a few tips to set yourself apart and find your next role, fast.

 Upskill and highlight transferable skills